chrisvxd/og-impact/README.md

 When the page is shared, Facebook will show the image at https://ssfy.sh/chrisvxd/og-impact/image?title=Hello%20World.
 For Twitter, add `<meta property="twitter:image" />`.

-Let's add our logo via the `logo` param, which accepts a URL:
+Add your logo via the `logo` param:

 ```html
 <meta